sourcebits-robertbiggs/bitsy/README.md

 ###$$: Multiple Selector

 If you want to get multiple DOM nodes, use the $$ method.
-This will always return an array.
 This method will always return an array, even when it finds nothing.
 To make sure you got something back you can check the returned array's length property.

 ```
 var li = $$('li');